mcknn/Portfolio/README.md

+# Dev

+**Much of my work from the past year is subject to NDA**

+*This is a mix of directed and independent projects, and no where close to comprehensive.
+Of course, most of the complete compilable code was for coursework.
+But I'm most proud of the side projects that I haven't yet had time (there's never enough time) to finish.*

+A [webapp](https://github.com/mcknn/telepath) in React.js with a Django backend.
+It's something like tweetdeck for telegram, and I'm building it for some open-source intelligence folks.

+A [webapp](https://github.com/mcknn/exp) in Django that I did with a small team.
+Because of time constraints I ended up writing ~3/4 of this, and I think we all learned a lot.
+It's an expense tracking app, with three user types, and I used plotly for a graph of historical data, a fitted curve, and a prediction (the latter I did not implement single-handedly).

+Ever wonder what your local climate will look like in a few decades?
+Me too.
+So I'm working on a webapp that predicts several climate variables for any county or state in the continental US (I know, but you have to start somewhere) as well as their 1st & 2nd derivatives.
+One piece of this is a database, and that's done, [here](https://github.com/mcknn/nclimdiv-monthly) is the code to build it (be warned, it takes quite a while).

+A [contribution](http://rosettacode.org/wiki/Zumkeller_numbers#C.2B.2B) to the rosetta code project.
+It's about Zumkeller (if you don't know this name, you should!) numbers, which are integers whose divisors can be partitioned into two disjoint sets each having the same sum.
+C++.

+And [here](https://repl.it/@mcknn/CMPSC-465-Project-6#main.cpp) you can find a short little dynamic programming solution to a problem which keeps exactly no one up at night (except folks in algorithms & data structures, perhaps!).
+C++.

+[Implementation](https://repl.it/@mcknn/CRT-implementation#CRT.java) of the chinese remainder theorem to solve a particulary obscure problem (written in Java).
+This is unfinished because I thought of a simpler solution (if I had a dollar for every time that happened, I would... well, I'd have more dollars).

+This is an ML quant finance project in python I worked on in the quantopian framework.
+I actually have a handful of these up and running, but this is a decent example.
+It basically picks the most predictive signals for a given symbol and then places confidence-weighted trades based on those inputs.
+Really, it is a signal processing problem, and very hard to do well.
+The code [here](https://repl.it/@mcknn/UsableUnselfishCookie#main.py) is severely outdated but you can get the general idea.
+This certainly won't run outside quantopian.

+<br></br>
+<br></br>

 # Maps
 ## ...and Data Viz
 *What's where & why.
 Also, when.
 And how.
 And... you get the idea: maps are great.*